Oski Yell: Oskee Wee Wee

 In 1968, the cheer was the subject of a National Film Board of Canada documentary Oskee Wee Wee.

-Bossy Cow Cow
+Bossy Cow-Cow

-A parody of the Berkeley cheer, called Bossy Cow Cow, exists at UC Davis (which was originally established as a farm for the use of Berkeley's College of Agriculture).
+A parody of the Berkeley cheer, called the Bossy Cow-Cow, exists at UC Davis (which was originally established as a farm for the use of Berkeley's College of Agriculture).
 This variation of the cheer made its debut during UCD's 1926 football game against the College of the Pacific.